KaroDev3/monty/README.md

 ## The monty program:

 #### Monty Instructions:
-1. `push <int>`: The opcode `push` pushes an element to the stack.
+1. `push <int>`: pushes an element to the stack.
-2. `pall`: The opcode pall prints all the values on the stack, starting from the top of the stack.
+2. `pall`: prints all the values on the stack, starting from the top of the stack.
-3. `pint`: The opcode `pint` prints the value at the top of the stack.
+3. `pint`: prints the value at the top of the stack.
-4. `pop`: The opcode pop removes the top element of the stack.
+4. `pop`: removes the top element of the stack.
-5. `swap`: The opcode swap `swaps` the top two elements of the stack.
+5. `swap`: swaps the top two elements of the stack.
-6. `add`: The opcode `add` adds the top two elements of the stack.
+6. `add`: adds the top two elements of the stack.
-7. `nop`: The opcode nop doesn’t do anything.
+7. `nop`: doesn’t do anything.
-8. `sub`: The opcode `sub` subtracts the top element of the stack from the second top element of the stack.
+8. `sub`: subtracts the top element of the stack from the second top element of the stack.
-9. `div`: The opcode div divides the second top element of the stack by the top element of the stack.
+9. `div`: divides the second top element of the stack by the top element of the stack.
-10. `mul`: The opcode mul multiplies the second top element of the stack with the top element of the stack.
+10. `mul`: multiplies the second top element of the stack with the top element of the stack.
-11. `mod`: The opcode `mod` computes the rest of the division of the second top element of the stack by the top element of the stack.
+11. `mod`: computes the rest of the division of the second top element of the stack by the top element of the stack.
+12. `pchar`: prints the char at the top of the stack.
+13. `pstr`: prints the string starting at the top of the stack.
+14. `rotl`: rotates the stack to the top.
+15. `rotr`: rotates the stack to the bottom.
+16. `stack`: sets the format of the data to a stack (LIFO).
+This is the default behavior of the program.
+17. `queue`: sets the format of the data to a queue (FIFO).

+When switching mode:
+- The top of the stack becomes the front of the queue
+- The front of the queue becomes the top of the stack

 #### Error system
-- If the user does not give any file or more than one argument to the program, print the error message `USAGE: monty file`
+- No file or more than 1 argument? `USAGE: monty file`
-- If it’s not possible to open the file, print the error message `Error: Can't open file <file>`
+- Not possible to open the file? `Error: Can't open file <file>`
-- If the file contains an invalid instruction, print the error message `L<line_number>: unknown instruction <opcode>`
+- Invalid instruction? `L<line_number>: unknown instruction <opcode>`
-- When it can’t malloc anymore, print the error message `Error: malloc failed, followed by a new line`
+- Unable to malloc? `Error: malloc failed`
+- Specific errors for each opcode:
+  - push: `L<line_number>: usage: push integer`
+  - pint: `L<line_number>: can't pint, stack empty`
+  - pop: `L<line_number>: can't pop an empty stack`
+  - swap: `L<line_number>: can't swap, stack too short`
+  - add: `L<line_number>: can't add, stack too short`
+  - sub: `L<line_number>: can't sub, stack too short`
+  - div: `L<line_number>: can't div, stack too short`
+  - mul: `L<line_number>: can't mul, stack too short`
+  - mod: `L<line_number>: can't mod, stack too short`
+  - pchar: `L<line_number>: can't pchar, value out of range`

 #### Compilation
 ```
 gcc -Wall -Werror -Wextra -pedantic *.c -o monty
 ```
 #### Usage
 ```
-monty file
+./monty file
 ```
 Where file is the path to the file containing Monty byte code.